AdaCore/spark2014/lrm/source/introduction.rst

 so that a valid |SPARK| program may be compiled and executed by means of an Ada compiler.

-Many invalid |SPARK| programs are also valid Ada 2012 programs.
+|SPARK| programs that have failed their static analysis checks can still be valid Ada 2012 programs.
 An incorrect |SPARK| program with, say, inconsistent dataflow annotations or undischarged proof obligations can still be executed as long as the Ada compiler in question finds nothing objectionable.